 Chicago Futures trade until 11:15 am each day; Except on market holidays OR if markets are interrupted due to unforeseen circumstances.

-The cash market times are as follows; unless interrupted due to unforeseen circumstances:
+The cash market times are as follows; unless interrupted or delayed due to unforeseen circumstances:

 Futures trading hours are as follows; unless interrupted due to unforeseen circumstances or it is a trading holiday:

 - 6:30 am - 11:15 am Pacific Time, Monday - Friday